Why Abuse Taught You to Be Cruel to Yourself - Toxic Shame After a Harmful Relationship

 The Emotional Impact

-This confusion is not a character flaw.
-It's what happens when love is conditional, when kindness is inconsistent, and when your nervous system is chronically braced for impact.
+It’s also common to question your own experience, wondering whether what happened was really abuse or “just conflict.”
+This kind of confusion is not a character flaw.
+It’s what happens when love becomes conditional, when kindness is inconsistent, and when your nervous system is repeatedly bracing for impact.

 The Psychological Impact